Topological Charge Order and Binding in a Frustrated XY Model and Related systems: The Standard XY Model- Vortex Confinement

 We may similarly bound the number of radius $r$ vortices ($r \gg 1$), which were defined previously, within the unfrustrated system.
-When $r \gg 1$ the energy penalty is no longer a mere 7/2 J as it was for a vortex of size $r=1$ (which was immediately adjacent to an antivortex), but rather a forbidding logarithmic function of $r$.
+When $r \gg 1$ the energy penalty is no longer a mere $7J/2$ as it was for a vortex of size $r=1$ (which was immediately adjacent to an antivortex), but rather a forbidding logarithmic function of $r$.
 Employing the Reflection Positivity inequality Eq.(\ref{chessboard}) with the energy penalty associated with the large radius vortex of Eq.(\ref{ar-vortex}), the probability of a vortex of size $r$

 where, we once again employed the fact that the volume of the state generated by repeated reflections of the radius $r$ vortex to cover the entire plane has an angular volume which is trivially bounded by $(2 \pi)^{N}$.
 This probability can be made as small as desired at sufficiently low temperatures (large $\beta$).
 The probability of a radius $r$ vortex drops algebraically with $r$: There are no ``real'' macroscopic vortices at sufficiently low temperatures.
+In \cite{clock}, rigorous results on the related low temperature Kosterlitz-Thouless phase in $k>4$ state clock models (which, as we will further discuss in Section \ref{Z_k}, become the XY model in the $k \to \infty$ limit) were arrived at by a combination of contour arguments, exact dualities, and Griffiths' type inequalities.